Leave Food Donations for Your Letter Carrier on May 13th to Help Stamp Out Hunger

 Participate in the Stamp Out Hunger Food Drive today!

-On May 14th, the National Association of Letter Carriers (NALC) is holding its annual Stamp Out Hunger Food Drive where the country’s 200,000+ letter carriers will collect non-perishable food as they deliver the mail.
+On Saturday, May 13th, the National Association of Letter Carriers (NALC) will be holding its annual Stamp Out Hunger Food Drive where the country’s letter carriers will collect non-perishable food as they deliver the mail.

 To participate, residents are encouraged to leave non-perishable food near their mailboxes.
 All food donations will stay in the local community, going directly to nearby food banks, pantries, shelters, and churches.